graphene-blockchain/how.bitshares.works/docs/gph_holders/tokens/mpa.rst

 SmartCoins
 -------------------

-BitAssets can be created and owned by anyone on the network.
-However, those that are owned by the BitShares Committee, are called
+gpAssets can be created and owned by anyone on the network.
+However, those that are owned by the Graphene Committee, are called

 *SmartCoins*.
 Among these are:

-* (Bit)USD
+* (gp)USD
-* (Bit)CNY
+* (gp)CNY
-* (Bit)EUR
+* (gp)EUR
-* (Bit)GOLD
+* (gp)GOLD
-* (Bit)Silver
+* (gp)Silver

 Balances in these assets are labeled with `USD`, `CNY`, etc., because represent the same value as their underly.

 Collateralized Tokens
 ------------------------------

-A *SmartCoin* (synonym for MPA) is a crypto-currency that *always* has 100% or more of its value backed by the BitShares core currency (BTS), to which they can be converted at any time, as *collateral* in a CFD.
+A *SmartCoin* (synonym for MPA) is a crypto-currency that *always* has 100% or more of its value backed by the Graphene core currency (GPH), to which they can be converted at any time, as *collateral* in a CFD.

 What makes MPAs unique is that they are free from counterparty risk even though they resemble a CFD backed by collateral.
 This is achievable by letting the network itself (implemented as a software protocol) be responsible for securing the collateral and performing settlements as will be described in more detail below.

 Market Mechanics
 --------------------

-Each BitAsset has a feed that is provided by the witnesses that indicate a fair price for that asset.
-This so called *Settlement Price* or *Feed Price* is used to margin call positions that borrowed BitAssets and can no longer maintain the minimum collateral ratio (i.e. maintenance collateral ratio).
+Each gpAsset has a feed that is provided by the witnesses that indicate a fair price for that asset.
+This so called *Settlement Price* or *Feed Price* is used to margin call positions that borrowed gpAssets and can no longer maintain the minimum collateral ratio (i.e. maintenance collateral ratio).
 The collateral of these positions is used to buy back the debt from the market automatically and the position will be closed.
 By these rules, the network enforces the exchange participants to always maintain a collateral that is higher than the minimum requirement.
 Currently, the minimum required collateral ratio is **175%** and can be changed by the witnesses.

 Read more about the :ref:`margin call mechanics <dex-margin-mechanics>` before trading.